Curriculum Leader: Mr D. Allen

 Pupils spend two hours per week studying Design and Technology, focusing on the key skills of investigation, designing, making and evaluating.

-One hour per week will be spent studying more resistant materials and systems-based outcomes, whereas the other hour will focus more on Food and Textiles-based outcomes.
+One hour per week will be spent studying more Product Design and systems-based outcomes, whereas the other hour will focus more on Food and Textiles-based outcomes.

 Pupils will have the opportunity to specialise further at KS4.

-To read the AQA specifications for D&T, click here.
+To find the programme of study for D&T, please click here.

-We offer 3D Product Design and Product Design: Textiles for those who wish to continue studying the subject at A-Level.
-Students are taught about a range of designers, design styles and principles, as well as being given the opportunity to experiment in more depth with a range of materials and techniques.
+We offer 3D Product Design and Product Design: Fashion and Textiles for those who wish to continue studying the subject at A-Level.
+Students will learn about a range of designers, design styles and principles, as well as being given the opportunity to experiment in more depth with a range of modern materials and techniques.